 Q: How do I navigate without BuildContext?

-A: Use a global navigator key.
-However, use this approach sparingly as it can make testing more difficult:
+Use a global navigator key.
+Use this sparingly as it makes testing harder:

 // Define global key